-Dr. Rick Gressard is a Chancellor Professor in the Counselor Education Program at William & Mary and is coordinator of the addictions emphasis for the Clinical Mental Health Counseling specialty.
+Dr. Rick Gressard is a Chancellor Professor in the Counselor Education Program at William & Mary and was coordinator of the addictions emphasis for the Clinical Mental Health Counseling specialty.
 His clinical and research interests include addiction counseling and prevention, counseling ethics, and transpersonal counseling.
 He has also been active in the area of credentialing, having served as chair of the Virginia Board of Counseling, chair of the National Board of Certified Counselors, and vice-chair of CACREP.
+In addition, he was the Interim President/CEO of CACREP from July 2017 to June 2018.
 After receiving his Ph.D. from the University of Iowa, Dr. Gressard taught for seven years in the counseling program at the University of Virginia and for five years in Behavioral Medicine and Psychiatry at the UVA School of Medicine.
-In 1993, Dr. Gressard came to William and Mary where he has coordinated the addiction counseling emphasis for twenty-three years and where he developed and has directed the New Leaf Clinic.
+In 1993, Dr. Gressard came to William & Mary where he has coordinated the addiction counseling emphasis for twenty-three years and where he developed and has directed the New Leaf Clinic.

 Ph.D. in Counselor Education, Univeristy of Iowa

 M.Ed. in Rehabilitation Counseling, Kent State University

 Interim CACREP President/CEO, 2017-2018

 Locke-Paisley Outstanding Mentor Award, Southern Association for Counselor Education and Supervision, 2016

 Faculty Coordinator for the First Place Doctoral Level Ethics Team, American Counseling Association Ethics Competition, 2014

 Chair, International Registry for Counselor Education Programs, 2013-2017

 Secretary and Executive Committee, Association for Spiritual, Ethical, and Religious Values in Counseling, 2013-2016